danielegrattarola/danielegrattarola.github.io/_posts/2021-11-08-graph-neural-cellular-automata.md

 We can go back to NeurIPS 1992 to find a seminal work on [learning CA rules with neural networks](https://papers.nips.cc/paper/1992/hash/d6c651ddcd97183b2e40bc464231c962-Abstract.html) (they use convolutional neural networks, although back then they were called "sum-product networks with shared weights").

-Since then, we've seen other approaches to learn CA rules, like these papers using [genetic algorithms](https://mobile.aau.at/~welmenre/papers/elmenreich-iwsos2011.pdf) or [compositional pattern-producing networks](https://ieeexplore.ieee.org/abstract/document/8004527) to find rules that lead to a desired configuration of states, a task called **morphogenesis**.<sup style="font-size: 10px;"> [Papers not on arXiv, sorry](https://sci-hub.se/)</sup>
+Since then, we've seen other approaches to learn CA rules, like these papers using [genetic algorithms](https://mobile.aau.at/~welmenre/papers/elmenreich-iwsos2011.pdf) or [compositional pattern-producing networks](https://ieeexplore.ieee.org/abstract/document/8004527) to find rules that lead to a desired configuration of states, a task called **morphogenesis**.<sup class="footnote-sup"> [Papers not on arXiv, sorry](https://sci-hub.se/)</sup>

 More recently, convolutional networks have been shown to be extremely versatile in learning CA rules.
 [This work by William Gilpin](https://arxiv.org/abs/1809.02942), for example, shows that we can implement any desired transition rule with CNNs by smartly setting their weights.